u7931850-ChloeLim/MultiDroneUnc/README.md

 ### Defining environments
 To use the ```MultiDroneUnc``` class in ```multi_drone.py``` we have to define a 3D grid environment and set the MDP model parameters.
 This is defined in a YAML file, for example ```environment.yaml```.
 It consists of the following parameters:

-- grid_size: The size of the 3D grid, i.e., the number of cells in each XYZ dimension
+- `grid_size`: The size of the 3D grid, i.e., the number of cells in each XYZ dimension
-- start_positions: The start position of each drones
+- `start_positions`: The start position of each drones
-- goal_positions: The goal position of each drone
+- `goal_positions`: The goal position of each drone
-- obstacle_cells: A list of cells inside the grid that are considered obstacles
+- `obstacle_cells`: A list of cells inside the grid that are considered obstacles
-- change_altitude: A boolean that indicates whether drones are allowed to change their altitudes
+- `change_altitude`: A boolean that indicates whether drones are allowed to change their altitudes

 The MDP model parameters are the following:

-- ```step_cost```: A penalty the drones receive at every step
+- `step_cost`: A penalty the drones receive at every step
-- ```collision_penalty```: The penality a drone receives upon colliding with an obstacle cell
+- `collision_penalty`: The penality a drone receives upon colliding with an obstacle cell
-- ```goal_reward```: The reward a drone receives when reaching its goal
+- `goal_reward`: The reward a drone receives when reaching its goal
-- ```max_num_step```: The maximum number of steps before a run terminates
+- `max_num_step`: The maximum number of steps before a run terminates
-- ```alpha```: Action uncertainty parameter (see [Action uncertainty parameter alpha](#action-uncertainty-parameter-alpha))
+- `alpha`: Action uncertainty parameter (see [Action uncertainty parameter alpha](#action-uncertainty-parameter-alpha))

 An example of a yaml configuration file is provided in ```example_environment.yaml```:
 ```